 Trade: The Crusaders returning from Palestine and other places brought back with them new luxuries, food and ideas.
 Many people wanted more of these items.
 But how to get them?
 Independent merchants and traders made the oftentimes dangerous journey to gather these items, But how could they find who wanted them?
 Thus was born the marketplace and later the trade fair.

-The Local Marketplace: In the villages, the people were looking for a way to buy or barter for some of these new luxury goods.
-So many towns and villages set up a marketplace.
+The Local Marketplace: Many towns and villages set up a marketplace.
 The marketplace was a spot where farmers could bring their extra food and animals and sell or trade them for other things.
 The market was usually held once a week.
 These local markets were very successful.
-The merchants handling the newer luxury items soon got into the act.
+Peasants sold local produce and handmade goods.
+Their customers were other peasants as well as the maids and servants of the lords and ladies.
+As time went on, in the villages, the people were looking for a way to buy or barter for some of these new luxury goods.
+The merchants handling the newer luxury items soon got into the act, even in the local marketplaces.

 The New Trade Fairs: A new kind of marketplace sprang up, a traveling market.
 In this new kind of market, traders and merchants with new and luxury goods set up to sell their wares for a short time.
 These traveling markets would move from town to town.
 They would set up and stay for a week or two, selling what they had, then move to the next town.